-It is the policy of the Superior-Greenstone District School Board that the Early Identification procedure will occur in each elementary school.
-The Early Identification procedure is done by the JK and SK teachers to assist them in assessing the child's learning needs in order that appropriate programming may take place.
+The Early Identification procedures are done by the Kindergarten educators to assist them in assessing the child's learning needs in order that appropriate programming may take place.
+Special Education Resource Personnel may assist in ensuring that any necessary referrals for additional support are completed.